How PPC Pros Track Google Ads

 We’re going to need to be able to pull back a little bit, let Google Ads run what will be smart software, and shift our roles as search marketers into focusing on different topics.
 The next big one, and I think the last one we’ve got here, is phone call changes.
 Google has increasingly put more and more emphasis on the fact that phone calls are important.

 We’re talking about click-to-call and mobile now being an available multiplier again to run separate than desktop.
 And the biggest thing this year was automatic call extensions, essentially, automatically pulling numbers from your landing pages and having those automatically show up in your account.
 Prior to this, you could just choose not to run call extensions, but now you would have to manually disable it.

-But Google realizes the importance, so it is automatically pulling this.
+Google realizes the importance, so it is automatically pulling this.
 In addition to pulling from landing pages, they’re also pulling from verified GMB listings.
-This just goes to show how Google wants to be consistent across all their platforms and further empower AdWords as the platform that wins the click, wins the conversion.
+This just goes to show how Google wants to be consistent across all their platforms and further empower Google Ads as the platform that wins the click, wins the conversion.

 Previously, maybe the GMB number would get the call, but now the AdWords number would get the call.
 So, what is in 2018?
 Our machine overlords in 2018.
 How are we going to handle all this automation, handle standing back and letting Google’s algorithms run unabashed for the most part, and being able to do what they know should be done?

 It’s a shame that I am no longer smarter than I think some of the Google algorithms, but I will cope with it over time.
 So, what do I need to do to prepare?
 So the first thing we need to do is we need to just adjust our strategy.
 Gone are likely the days of making, again, minute changes in AdWords on a day-to-day basis.